dotnet/linker/docs/illink-tasks.md

 By default, the linker will operate in a full linking mode for all framework or core managed assemblies.
 The 3rd party libraries or final app will be analyzed but not linked.
-This setting can be altered by setting
+This setting can be altered by setting `_TrimmerDefaultAction` property to different linker action mode.

 ### .NET 3.x